*** Mon, Fri Arrival, Leave any day - Min Stay 2 nights ***

 Central heating throughout.

-Lazy spa hot tub for soaking under the stars.
+Marquis spa hot tub for soaking under the stars.

 Large field of open pasture for running around, plus a chicken coop - help yourself to fresh eggs.